garrandall/popular-music-data/tracks/used-to-love-u-john-legend.md

 Baby when I used to luv u
 There's nothing that I wouldn't do,
-I went thru the fire for u, and i'm not gonna play the fool No I can't live this life, and I can't justify, and I can't make up my life Cos I don't luv u
+I went thru the fire for u, and I'm not gonna play the fool No I can't live this life, and I can't justify, and I can't make up my life Cos I don't luv u
 Not like I used to do